How To Prepare continued...

 For this test, you wear a lightweight, battery-operated tape

-recorder (monitor) on a strap over your shoulder or around your waist.
+recorder (monitor).
+It attaches to a strap that goes over your shoulder or around your waist.
 The

-recorder is connected by wires to small metal discs (electrodes) taped to your
+recorder is connected by wires to small pads or patches (electrodes) taped to your

 - Several areas on your chest may be shaved and

-cleaned, and then a small amount of electrode paste or gel will be applied to
+cleaned.
+Then a small amount of paste or gel will be put on

 - The electrode pads will then be attached to the skin

-of your chest, with thin wires connecting the electrodes to the monitor.
+of your chest.
+Thin wires will connect the electrodes to the monitor.

-- You may be hooked up briefly to a standard EKG machine to ensure
+- You may be hooked up briefly to a standard EKG machine.
+This is done to check